 The development of pathways from VET to higher education is important in improving access to further educational opportunities.
 Swinburne makes use of its 'intersectoral advantage' in this regard, successfully delivering TAFE programs (often in the workplace or through blended delivery options that incorporate residential and non-residential workshops) for Indigenous cohorts in areas including business, community development, education, youth work and governance.
+The Indigenous Education Office is active in partnering with the organisations concerned to build workforce skills that will contribute significantly to community capacity.

-To date, few Indigenous students have made the transition from TAFE to higher education at Swinburne.
-So, to provide an additional and more relevant pathway, a new Advanced Diploma of Community Leadership & Development was designed in 2010 and delivered for the first time in 2011.
+To date, however, only a small number of Indigenous students have made the transition from TAFE to higher education at Swinburne.
+In 2010, a new Advanced Diploma of Community Leadership & Development was designed for initial delivery in 2011.
 Developed and accredited under Swinburne's delegated authority from the VRQA, this course provides a high level qualification and a new pathway to higher education.
 Targeted primarily at existing workers in Indigenous agencies, government and the not-for-profit sector who already have certificate IV and/or diploma level credentials, the new course articulates to a Bachelor of Social Science degree with 18 months to complete.
-The first cohort of nine Indigenous students completed in 2011.

-There is also a desire at Swinburne to increase access to postgraduate study for Indigenous people, and a targeted academic scholarship scheme is being implemented, beginning with the Faculty of Design, to overcome barriers to study at this level.
-Current Indigenous students are encouraged to apply for the scholarships, with mentoring offered to enable recipients to undertake sessional teaching and research.
+There is also a desire at Swinburne to increase access to postgraduate study for Indigenous people, and a targeted academic scholarship scheme is being developed for implementation to overcome barriers to study at this level.
+Current Indigenous students will be encouraged to apply for the scholarships, with mentoring offered to enable recipients to undertake sessional teaching and research.
 The intention is that some will develop the knowledge and desire to pursue an academic career post-completion (Appendix 1).